dargueta/disko/README.rst

 -------

 Against my better judgement I'm open-sourcing this footgun for anyone to use, albeit at their own peril.
-This is released under the terms of the BSD 3-Clause License.
+This is released under the terms of the Apache 2.0 License.
 Please see LICENSE.txt in this repository for the legal text.

 Acknowledgments